anastasiiaryzh/eap-architecture/requirements/functional-requirements.md

 **Acceptance Criteria:**
 - Users can view their profile (name, email, role)
-- Users can update their profile information (except role)
+- Users can update their profile information (except email, role - can be changed by Admin)
-- Email changes require verification
 - Profile changes are logged in audit trail
 - Password changes require verification